VioletViolaVi/Milestone-Project-4/README.md

 - Change Email Address Testing:
     - Underneath the “__*CHANGE MY PASSWORD*__” button, locate the “__*CHANGE MY EMAIL ADDRESS*__” button.
     - Click on it to ensure the website redirects to the “__*E-mail Addresses*__” page.
+## Sign Up Page
+- Run the HTML and CSS code used to make the “__*Sign Up*__” page, in the W3C Markup Validation Service and CSS Validation Service respectively and ensure no errors display.
+- Enter the Slurps website and from the home page, click on the “__*Sign Up*__” navigation link and make sure it redirects users to the “__*Sign Up*__” page.
+On this page check it contains a “__*log in*__” link above the form.
+- Click on the “__*log in*__” link to ensure the website redirects to the “__*Log In*__” page.
+- Input Fields:
+    - Return to the “__*Sign Up*__” page and hover over the form input fields to make sure their outline colour changes to “__*#17a2b8*__”.
+    - Check the placeholder text all clearly read the following: “__*E-Mail Address*__”, “__*E-Mail Address Confirmation*__”, “__*Username*__”,“__*Password*__” and “__*Password (again)*__”.
+    - Fill in each input field using “__*test@test.com*__” in the email fields, “__*Test*__” in the username field and a random password in the password input fields.
+    - Ensure the email input fields only accept lowercase letters by typing in capital letters and checking they still come through as lowercase.
+    - Ensure the “__*Username*__” field input capitalises the first letter of every word typed in by typing in multiple different words using lowercase only and checking that each word typed in still begins with a capital letter.
+    - Ensure the password inputs appear as black dots as text is typed in them to show the password inputs are working in concealing the users passwords.
+- Submit Button:
+    - Hover over the “__*SIGN UP*__” button and ensure its outline changes colour to “__*#17a2b8*__”.
+    - Click on the button with an empty form first to test all the form inputs are required to be completed before submission.
+    - Complete the input fields then click on the “__*SIGN UP*__” button again to test if the form does get sent.
+    - Ensure the website redirects to the “__*E-mail Verification*__” page instructing the users to click on the link sent to their provided email address.
+    - Go to the Gitpod terminal and click on the link provided.
+    - Ensure this link sends the users to the “__*Confirm Email*__” page where users are to click the “__*CONFIRM*__” button and be redirected to the home page with a message at the top informing the users that they have been successful in confirming their email and logging into the Slurps website.
+## Login Page
+-

 ## Change & Set Password Page
 - Run the HTML and CSS code used to make the “__*Change Password*__” page, in the W3C Markup Validation Service and CSS Validation Service respectively and ensure no errors display.
 - Click on the “__*Log In*__” link to be redirected to the “__*Log In*__” page, then log into the account.
 Afterwards, the website will redirect to the home page.